 - European consumers report similar results; consumer respondents to a 2020 survey by the European Central Bank reported a 40% increase in digital payment usage.

-- In India, where cash is still overwhelmingly the primary method used by consumers, 75% have reported higher use of digital payment options during the pandemic and 80% of those respondents indicate that they’ll continue to use them post-pandemic.
+In India, where cash is still overwhelmingly the primary method consumers use, 75% have reported higher digital payment options during the pandemic, and 80% of those respondents indicate that they’ll continue to use them post-pandemic.

 - ACI Worldwide found that in 2020, global real-time (digital) payments increased 41% from 2019

-Financial institutions have taken note and banks are adjusting and increasing customer adoption of digital payments and banking.
-An AlphaSense search for “digital payment” and “banks” yields more than 14,000 documents and the document trend shows a steady increase over the past 12 months.
+Financial institutions have taken note, and banks are adjusting and increasing customer adoption of digital payments and banking>.
+An AlphaSense search for “digital payment” and “banks” yields more than 14,000 documents, and the documented trend shows a steady increase over the past 12 months.

-Document trend results from search for “digital payment” and “banks” in AlphaSense (search link)
+Document trend results from a search for “digital payment” and “banks” in AlphaSense (search link).

 Fintech is a friend (not foe)

-Beroe reports that 80% of banking executives anticipate that their fintech partnerships will increase in the next 3-4 years, and researchers at The Chinese University of Hong Kong (CUHK) Business School found that while fintechs can sometimes make the market more vulnerable and unpredictable, they are also making traditional FIs more innovative, efficient, profitable, and accessible.
+Beroe reports that 80% of banking executives anticipate increasing their fintech partnerships in the next 3-4 years.
+In addition, researchers at The Chinese University of Hong Kong (CUHK) Business School found that while fintech can sometimes make the market more vulnerable and unpredictable, they are also making traditional FIs more innovative, efficient, profitable, and accessible.

-“Fintech is disruptive but it is also a force for emancipation,” says Professor Jason Yeh, Associate Professor in the Department of Finance at CUHK.
-“Not only has it democratised the access to financial services for the masses in emerging markets, but it also plays a pivotal role on the road to greater financial inclusion.” (source)
+“Fintech is disruptive, but it is also a force for emancipation,” says Professor Jason Yeh, Associate Professor in the Department of Finance at CUHK.
+“Not only has it democratized the access to financial services for the masses in emerging markets, but it also plays a pivotal role on the road to greater financial inclusion.” (source)

 An AlphaSense search for “fintech” and “partnership” shows a clear and steady document trend increase, with the number of documents in April 2021 showing double the amount as the same time last year and industry giants Mastercard and Visa sitting atop the list of companies mentioned.

-Document trend results from search for “fintech” and “partnership” in AlphaSense (search link)
+Document trend results from a search for “fintech” and “partnership” in AlphaSense (search link)

 This seems to be just the beginning of the fintech impact, and it will be interesting to see how the ecosystem and the relationships between its players continue to evolve.
 UConn is even offering a master’s degree in fintech for professionals aspiring to become experts in the space.
-It will be a missed opportunity for any FI to not consider how they can benefit from the extraordinary innovation fintechs are bringing to the industry.
+It will be a missed opportunity for any FI not to consider how they can benefit from the extraordinary innovation fintech brings to the industry.

-Better collaboration between FIs and fintechs during this time has fueled innovation, scaled up tech solutions that work, and will continue to be essential to the industry’s ability to adapt to a post-pandemic world.
+During this time, better collaboration between FIs and fintech has fueled innovation, scaled up tech solutions that work, and will continue to be essential to the industry’s ability to adapt to a post-pandemic world.

-To learn more about innovative technology is disrupting the traditional finance industry, check out our webcast on CBDC and Digital Currency here.
+To learn more about innovative technology disrupting the traditional finance industry, check out our CBDC and Digital Currency webcast here.